 Chia Seed Pudding Recipe

-- 1 cup unsweetened almond milk (or other dairy free milk)
+- 1 cup unsweetened almond milk or light coconut milk

 - 1/2 tsp vanilla extract